DorianDepriester/Elasticipy/docs/source/Tutorials/Tutorial_AveragingMethods.rst

     Let's see how ``C_Hill`` looks like:

     >>> print(C_Hill)
-    Stiffness tensor (in Voigt notation):
+    Stiffness tensor (in Voigt mapping):
     [[200.92610744 119.59583533 119.59583533   0.
 0.
         0.        ]
      [119.59583533 200.92610744 119.59583533   0.
 0.